ClassiCube/ClassiCube-Plugins/README.md

 ## .schematic exporter

-Lets you to export the world to a .schematic file, which can be imported into MCEdit
+Lets you export the world to a .schematic file, which can be imported into MCEdit

 ### [Download](/SchematicExporter)